 Rias winced.
 “That would lead to war within the clan.”
 My word, Serafall really can play politics nasty as any of the devil.
 Our clan would still be ruined internally, but not as badly socially.
 “Especially since as a minor, Milicas could ask anyone who is part of the clan to stand in as his champion.
 And would naturally pick his father,” she said aloud

 “Who would tear both your mother and father into tiny bits and pieces,” Serafall said gleefully, her smile now so evil that it would have proven to anyone who had been in doubt as to whether or not she was Devil that she truly was.
 But then she frowned.
 “I still don't understand why they did this though.
 Yes, the reasons you mentioned are…worthy goals I guess, and I know that your father and mother are both more traditionalists then their political stance would normally show.
-But this is this was a big gamble, a gamble that will now ruin either them or your clan as a whole.”
+But this is a big gamble, a gamble that will now ruin either them, or your clan as a whole.”

 “I don't think you understand how well hidden these spells were,” Rias said dryly.
 “Trust me, it really wasn't that big of a gamble.”